kynex7510/3dbrew/content/GPU/Internal_Registers.md

 | 14    | Constant (from GPUREG_TEXENV*i*_COLOR) |
 | 15    | Previous                                |

-Using previous source in the first TEV stage returns the primary color, while previous buffer returns zero.
+Using Previous (15) as a source in the first TEV stage returns the value of source 3.
+If source 3 has Previous it returns zero.
+Previous buffer (13) always returns zero.

 ### GPUREG_TEXENV*i*_OPERAND